Devanshu07R/Rock-Paper-Scissors-Game/README.md

 🛠️ Tech Stack
 🔹 HTML – For app structure and layout.
 🔹 CSS – For a sleek, modern, and responsive design.
-🔹 JavaScript – Handles game logic, AI interactions, and animations.
+🔹 JavaScript – Handles game logic, AI interactions, and animations.hhgfhhggh

 ---